buymeasoda/refdocs/MacOS.md

 ## Clipboard

-Copy content to the clipboard (eg. cat file.txt | pbcopy, copies contents of file.txt to the clipboard)
+Copy input content to the clipboard

     pbcopy

+Examples for copy to clipboard from files

+    pbcopy < <file>
+    cat <file> | pbcopy

 Outputs the current contents of the clipboard